-9.15 The recent financial settlement noted that the strength of feeling in local government around this issue was raising concerns, and that it will be looked at during the fair funding review as to how DCLG will deal with negative RSG and that it will be consulted on in the spring 2018.
+9.15 The recent financial settlement noted the strength of feeling in local government around the issue of negative Revenue Support Grant (RSG) and the concerns raised.
+This will be looked at during the fair funding review as to how DCLG will deal with negative RSG and that it will be consulted on in the spring 2018.

-9.16 Negative RSG will affect many authorities as part of the amendments authorities' tariffs or decreasing their top-ups.
-These amounts are difficult to estimate, but advise from our consultants suggested the loss would be in the range noted below in the table below.
+9.16 Negative RSG will affect many authorities as part of the amendments to authorities' tariffs or decreasing their top-ups.
+These amounts are difficult to estimate, but advice from our consultants suggested the loss would be in the range noted below in the table below.

 Negative RSG 2021/22 2022/23

--£70 to - -£120k to -
+£70 to - £120k to -

 Loss to General Fund £90k £140k